Eduardo681/hackaton-near/README.md

 ## Introduction

 That application was developed for an challenge from Hackathon 2022.
-Using NodeJs + Express + Typescript The Objective are create a api for a system of management accounting
+Using React + Sass The Objective are create a api for a system of management accounting

 - [NodeJs:18](https://nodejs.org/en/) - NodeJs